TheGort/thegort.github.io/about.md

 If anybody ever wondered what I listen to, follow me on [Spotify.](https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ){:target="_blank"}
 I like listening to trap, pop, hip-hop, and k-pop every now and then.
-My favorite artists are Playboi Carti, Kanye West, and Silk Sonic.
+My favorite artists are Playboi Carti, Silk Sonic, and EXO.
-Favorite song right now: Either *R.I.P* or *Sky* by Playboi Carti.
+Favorite song right now: *R.I.P* by Playboi Carti.

 `It's truly a small, yet big world out there, folks.
 Enjoy the time we have.`